KM4YRI/pyFldigi/docs/text.rst

-Text : Read and write to the FLDIGI text boxes
+text : Read and write to the FLDIGI text boxes
 ----------------------------------------------

 .. autoclass:: pyfldigi.client.text.Text